scsm-ua/kirtan-guide-en/songs/sarvasva-tomara-charane-sanpiya.md

     nijera poṣaṇa,     kobhu nā bhāvibo, rohibo bhāvera bhore bhakativinoda,    tomāra pālaka, boliyā varaṇa kore

-I will never even think about arranging for my own nourishment, and will remain absorbed in ever cherish- ing love for my master.
+I will never even think about arranging for my own nourishment, and will remain absorbed in ever cherishing love for my master.
 Bhakti Vinod now accepts You as his only maintainer.